 The experience of labour and childbirth differs in every woman.
-Common initial signs of labour include strong regular contractions, backache, draining of water (amniotic fluid) or sticky and mucous-like substance from the vagina.
+Common signs of someone going into labour include strong regular contractions, backache, draining of amniotic fluid or sticky and mucous-like substance from the vagina.

-Your doctor will manage this situation with medications that stop labour and prevent infection where possible.
+Your doctor can help manage this situation through medication that will stop the onset of labour and also help to prevent infection where possible.
 Sometimes it is not possible to entirely delay a premature labour and birth, in which case there are steps that can be taken to make the baby as healthy as possible at birth including medication to accelerate the baby’s lung development.
 You will be instructed to bed rest, lying on your left-hand side.

 Premature Rupture of Membranes